arcapix/gpfsapi-examples/README.md

 delete_snapshots.py             - Delete all fast pool Independent Fileset snapshots that
 									have 'testarcapixexample' in their name

+directory_size.py				- Use policy summary parsing to get the size of a directory

 files_by_modification.py        - Build a list of all files on the filesystem, sorted by modification